mateuszdorobek/python3.info/dragon/polish/sprint-02.rst

     Given Dragon does not exist,
     When Dragon is created with name "Wawelski",
     Then Dragon exists,
-    and health is between 50 and 100.
+    and Dragon health is between 50 and 100.

 Acceptance Criteria